HAUNTS

 Stairwell to Basement

-We descended the stairs finding a pair of shoes which appeared to be walking up the staircase.
-As we passed the shoes, we made our way to a basement locker room with a security station.
 Paintings decorated the security glass reminding us that children lived and played here once.
-The pictures were hand painted with watercolor and you could tell they were done by kids.
+The pictures were hand-painted with watercolor and you could tell they were done by kids.
 The paintings fascinated me in the realization that beauty was still possible — even in places as sad as Rosewood.

 Rosewood Patient Art1